kjh1980/MoEngage-Docs/windows.rst

 In-App Smart Trigger Campaign
 -------------------------------------------------

-In order to get smart trigger In-App Campaign for any event,you need to call MoEngage.getInAppMessage(bool autoHandle) atleast once in app lifecycle.
+In order to get smart trigger In-App Campaign for any event,you need to call MoEngage.getInAppMessage(bool autoHandle) atleast once in app lifecycle which you might already be doing to get any In-App message.
 Also if you want to handle action button click event you can subscibe to MoEngage.InAppActionButtonClicked event.